 The Canine Health Information Center (CHIC) recommends that standard Poodles be tested for hip dysplasia, eye issues, and cardiac and thyroid concerns.

-CHIC recommends that toy Poodles be tested for luxating patella and eye issues.
+They recommend that toy Poodles be tested for luxating patella and eye issues.

-CHIC recommends that Labrador retrievers be tested for hip and elbow dysplasia, exercise-induced collapse, eye and cardiac issues, D-Locus (dilute), and centronuclear myopathy.
+And they recommend that Labrador retrievers be tested for hip and elbow dysplasia, exercise-induced collapse, eye and cardiac issues, D-Locus (dilute), and centronuclear myopathy.